Flemington Road interchange upgrade

-- Two extra lanes opened on the Flemington Road exit ramp that opened in February 2017, increasing the number of lanes from three to five to reduce queueing back onto the freeway.
+- Two new lanes on the Flemington Road exit ramp that opened in February 2017, increasing the number of lanes from three to five, which will help reduce queuing back onto the freeway.

-- Permanent access restrictions from Lennon Street to Boundary Road have created a safe intersection.
-Drivers will be able to turn left from Lennon Street onto Flemington Road, but they will need to use alternate routes to access Boundary Road.
+- Creating a safer intersection, with access from Lennon Street to Boundary Road removed in February 2017.
+Drivers can turn left from Lennon Street onto Flemington Road, however they will need to use alternative routes to access Boundary Road.